-- When operating the engine at full throttle, or at speeds exceeding the above-listed maximum speed, the propeller size will become mismatched.
-Choose a propeller of a suitable size that can match the desired engine speed. - Continued operation of the outboard motor above the maximum speed range may cause seizure of the motor.
+- When operating the engine at full throttle, or at speeds exceeding the above-listed maximum speed, the propeller of a suitable size that can match the desired engine speed. - ▲ Continued operation of the outboard motor above the maximum speed range may cause seizure of the motor.

-4 Steering operation
+(4) Steering operation

 - Steer the boat using the steering handle to which the throttle grip is attached.
 When the steering handle is moved to starboard, the bow of boat will turn in the port direction; When moved toward port, the bow will turn in the starboard direction. - 2) If excessive resistance is felt in operating the steering handle, turn the adjusting bolt counterclockwise.
-This bolt is fitted with a coil spring and is located above the swivel bracket on the left side of the engine Adjust the bolt with a wrench or a screwdriver so that the steering handle operates smoothly.
+This bolt is fitted with a coil spring and is located above the swivel bracket on the right side of the engine.
+Adjust the bolt with a wrench so that the steering handle operates smoothly.